NUND 450. Applied Statistics. 3 Units.

-This course introduces the student to a variety of approaches that can be used for practice-focused inquiry.
-Applications of beginning elements of the scholarly process to practice-focused inquiry are reviewed.
+This course will introduce the student to a variety of approaches that can be used for practice-focused inquiry, including concepts related to population health.
+Applications of beginning elements of the scholarly process to practice-focused inquiry will be reviewed.
 Elements include development of a problem statement and literature review.
-Prereq: NUND 504.
-Prereq or Coreq: NUND 450.
+(Alternate pre-req to NUND 450: Applied statistics course within the past 5 years).
+Prereq: NUND 504 and NUND 450.

 NUND 541.
 Practice-Focused Inquiry II.
 3 Units.